 The leaves are actually edible and somewhat similar to spinach, though slightly more bitter.
 They can be used in salads or other culinary uses.

-We dry and freeze plantain leaf from our yard and I also order it from Mountain Rose Herbs.
+We dry and freeze the leaf from our yard and I also order it in bulk from Mountain Rose Herbs.

 The leaves can also be made into a tea or tincture, and this is said to help with indigestion, heartburn and ulcers when taking internally.